camel-tooling/camel-idea-plugin/readme.md

 Next step you need to update the pom.xml file with the right Intellij version number

  > - Open the pom.xml file
- > - Modify the property idea.version with the version number you have intalled.
+ > - Modify the property idea.version with the version number you have installed.
- > - Run "mvn install"
+ > - Run "mvn install" or "mvn install -P ultimate" for running the Ultimate version of IDEA

 Last step you need to import the project as maven project.

+> Important : if you are using the Ultimate version you need to enable the maven profile "uiltimate" when importing the project.
+Otherwise running the test will not work from IDEA

 > - Open your IDEA
 > - Create a new project from existing source